AtomMaterialUI/mtslack/readme.md

 ### From the self-executable

-You can find in this repository a self-executable `main`.
-Simply download it on your machine and run it via the terminal:
+- Clone this repository
+- Make sure you have nodejs installed
+- Run the self-executable:

 ```
 ./main
 ```

-You will be prompted with a menu with two options:
+- You will be prompted with a menu with two options:
   - Apply Theme
   - Remove Theme

-Select *Apply Theme* to be prompted with a list of themes to choose with.
+- Select *Apply Theme* to be prompted with a list of themes to choose with.

-If everything goes well, simply open or quit (with Cmd-Q) and reopen Slack.
+- Open or Restart (with Cmd-Q) Slack

-Enjoy!!!
+- ?????
+- PROFIT!!!!!!!

-### From this repository
+### From npm

 - Clone this repository
 - Install NodeJS if you didn't do it yet (<https://nodejs.org/en/download/>)
 - Run `npm install`
 - Run `npm run apply`
 - Select **Apply** in the menu, then select a theme from the predefined themes.
-- Open or Restart Slack
+- Open or Restart (with Cmd-Q) Slack
 - ??????
 - PROFIT!!!!!!